Download the clinical teaching application and complete all forms. Return the application

 Christian Educator's Network or by a special rider added to a personal homeowner's

 policy.
-Proof of insurance must be presented prior to student teaching.
+Proof of insurance must be presented prior to the clinical teaching semester.